AB540 and Residency Information

 - Register or be currently enrolled at an accredited institution of public higher education in California.

 - File or plan to file an affidavit as required by individual institutions, stating that he/she will apply for legal residency as soon as possible.

 - Not hold a valid non-immigrant visa (F, J, H, L, A, E, etc.).

 This form and affidavit must be completed and signed by all students who wish to be considered under AB 540 status.

 Find out more about AB 540 at the New Partnership Organization/AB 540 web site.

-Beginning January 1, 2013, AB 540 students will be eligible to receive the Board of Governors (BOG) waiver, which permits enrollment fees to be waived (removed).
+As of January 1, 2013, AB 540 students are eligible to receive the Board of Governors (BOG) waiver, which permits enrollment fees to be waived (removed).
 Assistance for the purchase of books and supplies is not included in the BOG waiver, and AB 540 students are not eligible for Financial Aid.
 Go to the ELI in room 1218 to learn more about the BOG waiver.
 Click here to fill out the BOG waiver form for AB 540 students.

 AB 540 Ineligibility